Tuning a trumpet by ear, using another instrument or tuning fork, can be quite difficult. Especially for beginning trumpeters.

 Personally, I would try a few free apps before anything else, to see if they work well for you.
 I still really like physical tuners, so I’d consider one of those as well, since they’re pretty inexpensive these days.
 Apps are just more convenient, since you always have your phone with you anyway.
 It’s just one less thing to carry.

-Finally, a video on tuning your trumpet that might help.
+Finally, here is a video on tuning your trumpet that might help.